Sebastiaan-Alvarez-Rodriguez/music-protocol/README.md

 > If `C` does not receive the EOS (correctly) in any way, then `C` sends `S` a `REJ`. `S` no longer knows `C`, and performs initial communication protocols. `C` does not open with `ACK`, thus `C` is sent another EOS.

 ### Quality changes
 `C` determines the quality, by reviewing amount of dropped/faulty packets versus amount of healthy packets.
 When quality should be adjusted, `C` sends QTY flag, with in the data section one uint8_t containing new quality. `S` receives and registers new quality parameter. `S` sends an ACK to acknowledge receival.
+There are precise limits when a QTY flag may be sent: Never while batches are being sent.
+Never when a batch had missing/faulty packets and REJ should be sent.
+Only between two successfully retrieved batches.
 The following may happen:
  1. Everything okay: quality adjustment successful.
  2. QTY communication (from `C` to `S`) failure: `C` receives no ACK, times out, and restarts QTY communication
  3. ACK from `S` to `C` faulty/dropped: `C` receives no ACK, times out, and restarts QTY communication.